sunny-0007/Delta-demo/README.md

 # Delta-demo
-this the demo for git &amp; github
+this the demo for git &amp; github.